Read me

 – Mr. Baskin: Josh, you heard your mother!

-While rewatching the movie a number of times, you get an idea that, in fact, Josh wants to stay a kid.
+While rewatching the movie many times, you get the idea that Josh wants to stay a kid.
 He takes delight in his life as a 13-year-old schoolboy, in the school routine and his environment, his friendship with Billy, and his family.
-The point is, that Josh has not wanted to skip dozens of years of his life and become a 30-year-old guy.
-If we take a closer look at his minute of despair prior to the first encounter with Zoltar, Josh was upset by a falling out with a girl.
-He had tried to look older than he was in order to get into a relationship, a natural adolescent relationship in his age.
+The point is that Josh has not wanted to skip dozens of years of his life and become a 30-year-old guy.
+If we look closer at his moment of despair before the first encounter with Zoltar, Josh was upset by a falling out with a girl.
+He had tried to look older than he was to get into a relationship, a natural adolescent relationship at his age.
 As a result, Cynthia naturally chooses a boy, who does not need to lie to look older or someone else.
-By reshaping into the appearance of Tom Hanks, Josh now can see Cynthia only from a distance.
-By getting a relationship with a mature woman Susan, the protagonist understands that he is simply not ready for such matters, he had never envisioned before.
-Josh wants to stay in his 13-year-old body and to spend time with girls from school, by holding hands and visiting an amusement park, rather than living in Manhattan and speaking about love.
+By reshaping into the appearance of Tom Hanks, Josh can now see Cynthia only from a distance.
+By getting a relationship with a mature woman, Susan, the protagonist understands that he is simply not ready for such matters, which he had never envisioned before.
+Josh wants to stay in his 13-year-old body and spend time with girls from school, by holding hands and visiting an amusement park, rather than living in Manhattan and speaking about love.

 – Josh: I’m a child.